niorgai/StatusBarCompat/README.md

 	setStatusBarColorForCollapsingToolbar(Activity activity, AppBarLayout appBarLayout, CollapsingToolbarLayout collapsingToolbarLayout,
                                                                          Toolbar toolbar, int statusColor)

+	//Change to Light status bar (convert icon and text color to dark, SDK >= 23) changeToLightStatusBar(Activity activity)

+	//Cancel Light status bar (convert icon and text color to light) cancelLightStatusBar(Activity activity)
 ```

 # How to use

 1. Use it after call `setContentView`
 2. If use FullScreen Activity, must call `StatusBarCompat.translucentStatusBar(activity);`
+3. If you want to set light status bar, Remember call `changeToLightStatusBar()` at last.

 # About Demo:
 Demo shows One Activity with four Fragments.